astropy/astropy/docs/io/ascii/write.rst

 **fill_exclude_names**: list of column names, which are not affected by ``fill_values``.
   If not supplied, then ``fill_values`` can affect all columns.

+**Writer** : Writer class (*deprecated* in favor of ``format``) This specifies the top-level format of the ASCII table to be written, for example if it is a basic character delimited table, fixed format table, or a CDS-compatible table, etc.  The value of this parameter must be a Writer class.
+For basic usage this means one of the built-in :ref:`extension_reader_classes`.
+  Note: Reader classes and Writer classes are synonymous, in other words Reader classes can also write, but for historical reasons they are often called Reader classes.